tobych/django-feature-flipper/README.rst

 Enabling and disabling features using URLs
 ==========================================

-To enable a feature for the current request, include a GET parameter enabled_<slug>, like this:
+To enable a feature for the current request:

     /mypage/?enabled_myfeature

-To enable a feature for this request and the rest of a session, include a GET parameter session_enabled_<slug>, like this:
+To enable a feature for this request and the rest of a session:

     /mypage/?session_enabled_myfeature